netdata/netdata/README.md

   Feedback, especially issues and bug reports, is invaluable.
 It steers us towards a more resilient and efficient product.
 This, too, isn't a revenue source but is pivotal for our project's evolution.

 - **Anonymous Telemetry Insights**<br/>
-  Users who keep anonymous telemetry enabled, help us make data informed decisions in refining and enhancing Netdata.
+  Users who keep anonymous telemetry enabled, help us make data informed decisions on refining and enhancing Netdata.
 This isn't a revenue stream, but knowing which features are used and how, contributes in building a better product for everyone.

 We don't monetize, directly or indirectly, users' or "device heuristics" data.
-Any data collected from community members are exclusively used for the purposes stated above.
+Any data collected from community members is exclusively used for the purposes stated above.

-Netdata grows financially when technology intensive organizations and operators, need - due to regulatory or business requirements - the entire Netdata suite on-prem or private, bundled with top-tier support.
-It is a win-win case for all parties involved: these companies get a battle tested, robust and reliable solution, while the broader community that helps us build this product, enjoys it at no cost.
+Netdata grows financially when technology intensive organizations and operators need - due to regulatory or business requirements - the entire Netdata suite on-prem or private, bundled with top-tier support.
+It is a win-win case for all parties involved: these companies get a battle tested, robust and reliable solution, while the broader community that helps us build this product enjoys it at no cost.

 &nbsp;<br/>&nbsp;<br/>
 </details>